idaholab/moose/modules/doc/content/framework_development/patch_to_code.md

 ## 5. Merging

-At the point where a MOOSE developer believes your code is fit for inclusion in MOOSE they will "merge" your code into the `devel` branch in the main MOOSE repository.
+At the point where a MOOSE developer believes your code is fit for inclusion in MOOSE they will "merge" your code into the `next` branch in the main MOOSE repository.
 That act of merging automatically kicks off a set of processes:

 1. [CIVET](http://civet.inl.gov) is signaled and more testing is done across multiple platforms.
 2. If #1 passes then the code change is automatically merged into the `master` branch in the main MOOSE repo (that is our "stable" branch).